XingMXTeam/maoxunxing.com/content/notes/weekly23/index.en.md

 {{<img src="book.png" alt="bg" maxWidth="600px" align="center" caption="The Anthology of Balaji" >}}

 Who is Balaji?
-A quick Google gives us this result: a prominent investor, entrepreneur, covering cryptocurrencies, biology, genetics, and more.
+A quick Google gives us this result: Balaji S. Srinivasan is an American entrepreneur and investor.
+He was the co-founder of Counsyl, the former Chief Technology Officer of Coinbase, and former general partner at the venture capital firm Andreessen Horowitz.

 {{<img src="recover.png" alt="bg" maxWidth="960px" align="center" caption="Balaji" >}}